J. Michael Williams, JD, PhD, CHAIR

 This course examines the current political issues that confront state and local governments and their interaction with the national government in the American intergovernmental system.
 The course focuses on the challenges that arise from population growth or decline, and population diversity.
 Particular attention will be paid to California and the San Diego metropolitan area.

 This course is designed to introduce students to the major debates that have structured the field of urban politics: interaction among governmental institutions; political actors; private interests; and the marketplace.
 Other issues such as urban regimes, urban political history, suburbanization, urban growth and renewal, race, class, and gender are examined throughout the course.

 This course explores the theory and practice of governmental administration at the national, state, and local levels, and the development and implementation of legislation.

 POLS 347 Public Policy (3)

-This course examines the political and administrative processes through which public policy is formulated, adopted, implemented, and evaluated.
+This course examines contemporary public policy debates on contested economic, social, and political issues and the political and administrative processes through which public policy is formulated, adopted, implemented, and evaluated.

 POLS 349 Politics and the Environment (3)

 This course examines the decision-making processes through which modern societies attempt to cope with environmental and natural resource problems.
 Students investigate both American and international environmental issues, and consider the historical and theoretical bases of current environmental policies and initiatives.